JJLindsay/theBigNerdRanch/README.md

 </li>
 <li>
 	<b>Criminal Intent (work on-going...)</b>
+	<br/>- update v1.3 - Refined the use of viewHolder and RecyclerView.
+I've added the adapter so one item
+	in the list refreshes when a change to a crime has occured.
 	<br/>- update v1.2 - This app expands on v1.1 by expanding into to the use of viewHolder, RecyclerView,
 	a generic reusable fragment.
 	<br/>- update v1.1 - This app expands on v1.0 by wiring up the widgets in the fragment and adding